Recap / Justice League S 2 E 5 And 6 Only A Dream

 - Mind Rape: Courtesy of the bad doctor.
 Doctor Destiny (John Dee) uses his powers in a disturbing fashion - he traps his ex-wife in a nightmare.
 In one creepy scene, he removes his clothes in front of her, before "putting on" his costume.
 She ends up becoming the first person in the series to actually die by action of a supervillain.
 Then he goes after the League.

-- Missed Him by That Much: Batman calls Superman to warn him—just a few minutes after he falls asleep.
+- Missed Him by That Much: Batman calls Superman to warn him about the dream-stalking supervillain Dr. Destiny.
+He reaches his answering machine just a few minutes after he goes to sleep.

-- Morally Ambiguous Doctorate: Well, he gave himself the title; it wasn't granted by an authority.
+- Morally Ambiguous Doctorate: Destiny is a "doctor", but he most certainly is a bad one.
+Well, he gave himself the title; it wasn't granted by an authority.

 - Muggles Do It Better: Dr. Destiny dispatches Superman, the Flash, and Green Lantern with ease, but he finds Badass Normal Batman too tough to crack.
 This is one of the few episodes of Justice League where Batman handles a problem his way, and fans point to stories like this as proof of why Batman not only should be on the team, but is one of its most valuable members.